appliedgrg/beratools/docs/files/start/canopy_footprint_abs.md

-# Line Footprint (Absolute)
+# canopy Footprint (Absolute)

 ## What does this tool do?

-**Line Footprint (Absolute)** generates footprint polygons for each input line using an absolute threshold method.
+**Canopy Footprint (Absolute)** generates footprint polygons for each input line using an absolute threshold method.
 This is useful for mapping the area around lines (like roads or rivers) based on a canopy or cost raster, with user-defined thresholds.

 ## How do I use it?